Kantapon2547/Side-Scrolling-Shooter/README.md

 2. **Download the Repository**: Clone or download the repository to your local machine.

 3. **Prepare Data**: Ensure you have the following CSV files in the project directory:
-   - `level_1_.csv`: Contains i data for level 1 of a game or application.
+   - `level_1_.csv`: Contains data for level 1 of a game or application.
-   - `level_2_.csv`: Contains i data for level 2 of a game or application.
+   - `level_2_.csv`: Contains data for level 2 of a game or application.

 4. **Run the Application**: Open a terminal or command prompt, navigate to the project directory, and run the following command:
     ```bash